nie-ine/e-editiones/collections/index.markdown

 permalink: /ontology
 ---

-There are two series of ontologies: more general and project ontologies.
+There are two series of ontologies: more generic and project ontologies.

 The [generic ontologies](#generic-ontologies) comprise the core concepts for scholarly editions, as well as the bulk of entities modeled in agreement with the edition projects.